top of page

 Restructuring pROJECT

-Originally I was added to the Spare Parts Restructuring Project to help organize and take notes during the long planned meetings.
-This project focused on improving our customer satisfaction with ordering spare parts off our catalog, which originally was very poorly organized.
+Originally, I was added to the Spare Parts Restructuring Project to help organize and take notes during our long planning meetings.
+This initiative aimed to improve customer satisfaction with the spare parts catalog, which was originally difficult to navigate and poorly organized.

-We first began by picking two restructuring approaches, system based and location based.
+Our team began by exploring two restructuring approaches: system-based and location-based.
 System based broke down initial choice for customers by systems: electric, hydraulic, etc., while location based started off with front, main, rear, and cab, then broke down further into the systems within each location.
-However, at this point I realized I could help contribute to the team more than just note taking, as I had collaborated with a friend in college in the semester previous to create a user experience (UX) test.

 Updating a slideshow+